Where are barcodes accepted?

 - The Good Guys – are implementing an EDI system, so they might require a GLN (Global Location Number) for their suppliers – if so, we can supply them (our customers report that The Good Guys have accepted products with our barcode numbers on them, and using a GLN supplied by us ↩

 - Woolworths Australia central branches – require all products to have a verification report.
 Previously this had to be done by GS1-Australia.
 However, now Woolworths accepts verification reports undertaken by other accredited companies – we can supply these.
-You will need to provide the actual verification reports for both the retail products and any cartons (ITF-14 barcodes) being used. ↩
+You will need to provide the actual verification reports for both the retail products and any cartons (ITF-14 barcodes) being used.
+Woolworths also say that they “only re-sell products that have GS1-system barcodes” – our barcodes come from the GS1-system.
+We have customers in Australia using our barcodes on products they supply to Woolworths Australia. ↩

 - Foodstuffs NZ require barcode verification reports, which we can provide, for all products entering their stores ↩